marknagelberg/llm_repo_assistant/README.md

 insert new lines at specific locations.
 - **Code Understanding**: Retrieve high-level class and function signatures, get class and function definitions, and update or create new class and function definitions.
+Also read and create code documentation.
 - **Test Execution**: Run tests for your code repository using the integrated test execution feature.
-- **Code Summaries**: Get language-specific code summaries to understand the structure and content of your code files.
-- **Search and Utility Functions**: Search for files and directories, move files or directories, and get the file structure of your repository.
+- **Search and Utility Functions**: Search for files and directories, move files or directories, and get the file structure of your repository along with information about files most relevant to LLMs.

 ## Supported Languages